Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 1. Price-Based Return Comovement (with T. Clifton Green), 2009, Journal of Financial Economics 93, 37-50.

 We find that, shortly after a stock conducts a 2-for-1 split, the stock starts co-moving more with lower-priced stocks and less with higher-priced stocks.
 This shift in co-movement occurs after the effective date of the split and not on (or before) the announcement date of the split.
-Our results suggest that investors care about a company’s stock price; the findings are also broadly consistent with the notion that investors’ moving money in and out of categories induces stock-return co-movement above and beyond what would be expected based on firm fundamentals.
+Our results suggest that investors group companies based on their stock-price levels (even though, in finance, stock-price levels should not matter as a company can adjust its stock price to any level it wants through splits and reverse-splits).
+Our results also suggest that investors’ moving money in and out of categories induces stock-return co-movement above and beyond what would be expected based on firm fundamentals.

 [Please check out the SAS code under "Code and Data" to reproduce our main results.]